briandfoy/rakudo-star-chocolatey/README.md

 # Chocolatey Package for Rakudo Star

 The [Chocolatey package for Rakudo Star](https://chocolatey.org/packages/rakudostar).
+If you'd like to be a maintainer, just ask.
+I'd like to have a small group of people that can respond to problem (or even just add new maintainers) if someone can't update the package.
+Someone with Windows or Powershell affinity would be nice.

 Get the latest [Rakudo Star](http://rakudo.org/downloads/star/).
 Use the URL to a specific version instead of the "latest" link.
 The